 - have appropriate prerequisite course work with a minimum prerequisite G.P.A. of 3.0 on a 4.0 scale.
 The GSU equivalent course is given in parenthesis.
 The following courses (in semester credit-hours) or their equivalents are minimum prerequisites for entry into the D.P.T. program:

-- participate in personal interviews conducted by the Physical Therapy Department admissions committee.
+- participate in personal interviews conducted by the Physical Therapy Department admissions committee, if selected.

 Technical Standards for the Doctor of Physical Therapy Program